peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

 <b>Return Value:</b>

- `
-        true
-      ` if this object and another object are equal; otherwise, ` false
+ `true` if this object and another object are equal; otherwise,  `false` .
-      ` .

 ### GetHashCode

     public override int GetHashCode();

 Calculates the hash code of this object.
-No application or process IDs re used in the hash code calculation.
+No application or process IDs are used in the hash code calculation.

 <b>Return Value:</b>